-For combinations 3, 4, and 5 above, the outcome percentages listed are only an average if there were an infinite number of matings.
-The actual result in any single litter will vary.
+For combinations 4 and 5 above, the outcome percentages listed are only an average if there were an infinite number of matings.
+The actual result in any single litter will vary and might not reflect the expected outcome at all.